-Sustainability
+Sustainability and Climate Change

-In support of the Climate Change Strategy and the Safer, Cleaner, Greener Strategy efforts will continue to reduce the Council's carbon footprint and environmental impact.
+The Procurement Strategy is designed to support the Council's efforts to reduce the Council's carbon footprint and environmental impact, aiming to be Carbon Neutral by 2030.
 The Council will use its procurement strategy to promote long-term sustainability in its own operations, reduce its carbon footprint through its own services and its supply chain, consistent with meeting value for money criteria.